YaroslavTir/reactGEFpoc/Description.md

     filename: "[name] .js" // how to name files javascipt files
 ```
 *[name]* is a reference to the entrypoint, and in the case CSS file the same name as the module but with the extension ".css"
 It is good practice to have Webpack permanently watching the project directory with the command "*webpack --debug --watch*".
 It catches save of project files and regenerates distribution javascript content and resources from into the output folder from the configuration.
-There is also a maven task that runs Webpack automatically before build (see *ReadMe.md*).
+There is also a maven profile "exec-webpack" that runs Webpack automatically before build (see *ReadMe.md*).
 WebPack configuration file also can be also run according to different profiles from commandline - for example, adding "*webpack --debug -watch --p*" *p* at the end.
 This parameter triggers plugin which uglify / minify and the resulting files are generated minified and uglified for production use.

 Web layer